 Your dog isn't taking you seriously.
 I'd suggest one or two sessions with a trainer to see where your body language and voice aren't telling her you're serious.
-Sometimes it takes someone else looking at what you're doing to see where you might be going wrong.

 If she is a house dog, crate her when she acts up.
 It may take a shock collar.
 I am about to use on a German Shepherd we have.
 If you don't get it corrected soon, she will never stop.
 She thinks she is the alpha.
 When you are eating or preparing food, crate her.
 When she acts up, crate her.